jamie-anson/MIse-en-place/mise-en-place-output/context-cards/graphView.md

 ### `getGraphViewerWebviewContent`

-**Summary:** This function returns a string of webview content for displaying a graph using Cytoscape and Dagre libraries.
+**Summary:** This function returns a string of webview content for displaying a graph viewer using provided data and URIs for Cytoscape and Dagre libraries.

 **Signature:** `function getGraphViewerWebviewContent(graphData: any, cytoscapeUri: vscode.Uri, dagreUri: vscode.Uri, cyDagreUri: vscode.Uri): string`